Travel and Expatriation in Africa

 In Africa, the cost of living is lower than in Europe.
 Here’s an idea of the average cost of living in major cities in African countries with the highest expatriate populations:

 In Africa, it’s advisable not to drink tap water, especially if you’re visiting for a tour, a short stay or a road-trip.
-Poorly filtered water could put an end to your trip until you are medically repatriated.
-However, it is possible that in some towns, tap water is drinkable.
+Poorly filtered water could put an end to your trip, or even require you to be medically repatriated.
+However, it is possible that in some cities, tap water is drinkable.
 Our advice is: don’t take any unnecessary risks, filter it, or buy corked bottles of mineral water.

 These diseases are still present on the African continent, but even if they are becoming rare, don’t neglect the risks and take every precaution, especially against mosquito bites.